EllinorHenriksson/the-gathering-web-scraper/README.md

 * On Friday, "A Day at the Races" begins at 16:00, and there is a free table to book between 18:00-20:00.
 ```

 The result should not be more verbose than this.
 Be sure to delete all other statements printing to the terminal before submitting.
-The suggestions above are the correct ones for the first start URL, and you can use it to verify the output from your scraper.
+The suggestions above are the correct ones for the first start URL, and you can use them to verify the output from your scraper.

 ### Using the second start URL